mxjp/gluon/docs/reference/signals.md

 	b.value++;
 });
 ```
+If updates from a batch cause immediate recursive side effects, these are also processed as part of the batch.

 ## `memo`
 Watch an expression and get a function to reactively access it's latest result with the same [equality check](#equality) that is also used for signals.